jangrudo/ai-apocalypse/README.md

 group of people collaborating on a common project, often informally and in verbal form.

 Most importantly, the number of the models in existence out there is still small.
-The number of models which might be mutually tranferring information between themselves is even smaller.
+The number of models which might be mutually transferring information between themselves is even smaller.

 So what we need is cheaper models, more of them.
 There’s no use in having a single